richardanaya/colossus/PROJECT.md

 - Heroic samurai ideals and their relationship to individualism
 - Objectivist themes of rational self-interest and personal excellence
 - Moral dilemmas that challenge players to think independently
+- Integration of supernatural elements (yokai) with philosophical themes

 ## Target Audience
 - Fans of samurai and Japanese culture